Red Light Therapy for Better Sleep

 Stress & Cortisol Regulation

 Elevated cortisol disrupts sleep architecture.
-Photobiomodulation may help modulate the HPA axis, supporting healthy cortisol patterns that allow your body to wind down naturally.
+Photobiomodulation helps modulate the HPA axis, supporting healthy cortisol patterns that allow your body to wind down naturally.

 Daytime Energy & Alertness

 Better sleep means better days.
-By improving nighttime sleep quality, red light therapy may support daytime cognitive function, mood stability, and sustained energy levels.
+By improving nighttime sleep quality, red light therapy supports daytime cognitive function, mood stability, and sustained energy levels.

 Jet Lag & Travel Recovery

-Timed red light exposure may help travelers adjust to new time zones faster by supporting circadian entrainment without pharmaceutical intervention.
+Timed red light exposure helps travelers adjust to new time zones faster by supporting circadian entrainment without pharmaceutical intervention.

 Sleep Challenges We Address